nftxbt (NFTXBT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 nftxbt Historical Price

-According to the latest data gathered on nftxbt live price page, the current price of nftxbt is 0.00144697USD.
-The circulating supply of nftxbt(NFTXBT) is 994.73M NFTXBT , giving it a market capitalization of $1.44M.
+According to the latest data gathered on nftxbt live price page, the current price of nftxbt is 0.00104729USD.
+The circulating supply of nftxbt(NFTXBT) is 994.73M NFTXBT , giving it a market capitalization of $1.04M.

 The nftxbt Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NFTXBT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.